vitessio/website/content/en/blog/2021-06-15-online-ddl-why-no-fk.md

 Remember that an OSC works by creating a _ghost_ table and populating it until it is in sync with the original table.
 This effectively means requiring extra disk space at roughly the same volume as the original table.

 In a perfect world, we'd have all the disk space we ever needed.
 In reality we don't have that luxury.
-Sometimes we're not sure we have the space fo reven a single migration.
+Sometimes we're not sure we have the space for even a single migration.

 If we are to `ALTER` a parent, and as by product `ALTER` all of its children, at the same time, we'd need enough free disk space for all volumes of affected tables, combined.